bennettl/Tapiture-Safari-Firefox-Extensions/readme.md

 #Safari and FireFox Extensions

-The goal of **Tapiture Safari and Firefox Extensions** is to allow users to easily "tap" content across the internet.
+The goal of **Tapiture Safari and Firefox Extensions** is to allow users to easily "Tap" content anywhere on the Internet.
 Whichever website the user visits, he can simply click "Tap This" to submit the content to Taptiure.
-No long will users need to copy links, visit Tapiture's website, and paste their links to submit a form.
+Gone are the days when users need to copy links, visit Tapiture's website, and paste their links to submit a form.
 Tapping new content has never been easier.

 ## Extension Files

 Enough talk!
-Where's the extension files!!!
+Gimme the extension files!!!

 * **Safari** file is located at tapiture-safari.safariextension/tapiture-safari.safariextz
 * **FireFox** file is Located at tapiture-firefox/tapiture-firefox.xpi